jhpoelen/obi-genbank/symbiota-support-hub-2023-09-11.md

 which can be reworded in terms of the digital extended specimen:

-> "Everybody want to have the digital extended specimen, but someone else has to build it."
+> "Everybody wants to have the digital extended specimen, but someone else has to build it."

 This may be a bit extreme of a statement in context of our collaboration, especially because I know that you've invested plenty of time in extending existing digital specimen with their GenBank sequences and beyond.